code-payments/code-sdk-python/example/README.md

-# Code Wallet Python SDK - Flask Example
+# Code SDK - Python Flask Example
-This example demonstrates how to use the Code Wallet Python SDK in a simple Flask application.
+This example demonstrates how to use the Code Python SDK in a simple Flask application.

 ## Prerequisites